 I am not certain but this could explain some of the strange login hangs/timeouts I used to see.

-#1 Updated by Chris Buechler almost 3 years ago
+#1 Updated by Chris Buechler about 3 years ago

 - Subject changed from Nginx keepalive_timeout 65 breaking some captive portal logins. to Nginx keepalive_timeout 65 breaking some captive portal redirects